 How to run ASP.NET Core Web Application as a service on Linux without reverse proxy, no NGINX or Apache

-This article walks us through running a ASP.NET Core web application on Linux (RHEL) using systemd.
+This article walks us through running a ASP.NET Core web application on Red Hat Enterprise Linux (RHEL) 8 using systemd.
 Here's what we'll cover:

 - Adding Systemd integration package